YouwangDeng/YouwangDeng.github.io/_posts/2019-07-09-Leetcode-Tree-Notes.md

         - right --> root --> left
 - BFS
     - use queue level by level traversal
+    - use recursive method and update the level state

 - Recursively traversal
 - Iteratively traversal